dalehille/khist/README.md

 npm and nodejs if you want to run the web interface

+## Compatibility

+This project has been tested on an M1 Mac.
+However, Go binaries are provided for both Intel Mac and Linux platforms.
+While these binaries are available, they may not have been tested.
+Your feedback and contributions to improve compatibility are welcome.

+For Windows users, the project might work if you're using the Windows Subsystem for Linux (WSL).
+In this case, you should use the `khist.sh` script instead of the `khist` binary.
+Please note that this has not been tested and feedback is appreciated.

 ## Why

 While the `history` command in a shell provides a list of commands that have been entered, it doesn't provide any of the output from those commands.
 This can make it difficult to recall exactly what was returned from a specific command, especially when debugging or auditing. khist addresses this issue by not only capturing the commands entered but also their output.